Collyz/Collyz/README.md

 - 👋 Hi, I’m @Collyz aka Mohammed Mowla
 - 👀 I’m interested in anything that involves coding!
 - 🌱 I’m currently a sophomore in Stockton University.
 I am majoring in Computer Science, and minoring in Mathematics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: email m.mowla03151@gmail.com
+- 📫 How to reach me: email moh.mowla@gmail.com

 <!---
 Collyz/Collyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.